KFurudate/kaggle_MoA/README.md

 ### The main idea of my solution
   - Single target with gradient boosting decision tree model to train and inference.
   - No GPU because of runtime limit within only 2 hours. → lightgbm
-  - Divided into two stages of notebooks: feature selection and train & inference with pseudo label.
+  - Divided into two stages of notebooks. first, feature selection. second, train & inference with pseudo label.
-  - To use 300-500 important features for each target variable.
+  - To use 300-500 important features for each target variable(first stage).
   - Corrected unbalanced data with oversampling (SMOTE) and undersampling with train_drug (newly added data) or mutually exclusive targets variables.
   - To avoid overfit unpredictable target variables.
   - Performed pseudo labeling(semi-supervised learning) with reference to the target variable distribution in train data (some may not be randomly divided, so I hope to predict this well and rank up!).